Ayodhya case: Demand to examine whether Babur dedicated mosque to Allah is ‘problematic’, says SC

 Clarifying the High Court judgement, the Constitution bench said: “What High Court suggested here [is] that Babur had the absolute power and he had done something...that cannot be reviewed.
 They said that now we cannot get into the question as to what Babur did was against sharia.”

 However, the lawyer persisted with his argument that the High Court should have passed an order on the matter.
-He said there was no forum to decide upon such problems and the courts cannot simply decide to ignore these matters.
+He said there was no forum to decide such problems and that courts could not simply decide to ignore these matters.
 Mishra said a majority verdict of the High Court had said that the Muslim community failed to prove that the Babri Masjid was a mosque built by Babur in 1528.

-The court asked Mishra whether the existence of a mosque at the site can be negated, and whether the structure existing was a mosque, the Hindustan Times reported.
-Mishra replied that the Quran does not permit building a mosque on disputed land or on a piece of land where another structure existed.
-He also argued that it has not been proved whether Babur or Aurangzeb constructed the disputed structure.
+The court asked Mishra whether the existence of a mosque at the site could be negated and whether the structure existing there was a mosque, the Hindustan Times reported.
+Mishra replied that the Quran did not permit building a mosque on disputed land or on a piece of land where another structure existed.
+He also argued that it had not been proved whether Babur or Aurangzeb constructed the disputed structure.

 “The mosque stands or stood,” Justice SA Bobde replied.
 “There was a structure in the shape of a mosque.
 There is no dispute about that.
 Whether it was dedicated for the purpose of mosque is argued.
 However, that does not take away existence of a mosque.”